 Cost-free (using family accommodations) in London, United Kingdom

 St. Ives, UK - $48 3.03 per night

 British Pounds Sterling: $34 (Perranporth) There is a nightly fee of .

 A total of £44 in Wadebridge, United Kingdom Rates start at per room, per night

-The equivalent in British pounds in Liskeard is $44 Prices start at per room, per night.
+The equivalent in British pounds in Liskeard is $44 At per room, per night, it's a

 12 USD in Tallinn, Estonia* $15 per night

 $123 for a trip to Helsinki, Finland 10.0 USD/night

 Traveling to Stockholm, Sweden for only $59 Rates start at $29 per night.

 Cost of a $40 taxi ride in Vilnius, Lithuania The average cost of a hotel room is $43 per night.